 We categorize the behaviors, skills and abilities critical to achieving our business goals into six Leadership Dimensions.
 In 2016, we introduced Talent Management 2.0 to ensure these Leadership Dimensions provide employees with the knowledge to perform to the best of their capabilities.
 Based upon observable behaviors needed to demonstrate leadership at each level of the company, this new program provides a roadmap for our trailblazers to develop at their own pace.
 For each level, online videos with resources for development enable employees to take charge of their career.

-Whether it’s development in role, cross-functional rotations to broaden skill sets, or development in preparation for a promotion, the RAI and its subsidiaries are rich in opportunities and resources to help our trailblazers build remarkable careers.
-We want our employees to thrive by feeling challenged, engaged and empowered professionally.
-To promote career well-being we offer:
+Whether it’s development in role, cross-functional rotations to broaden skill sets, or development in preparation for a promotion, RAI and its subsidiaries are rich in opportunities and resources to help our trailblazers build remarkable careers.
+To promote career well-being, we offer:

 - Collaborative goal-setting and performance-management processes;

 - Experienced mentors invested in each employee’s success; and

 The financial health of employees is vital to their overall well-being.
 RAI and its subsidiaries go beyond offering competitive compensation and benefits by also providing financial education programs to help employees better leverage their benefits, achieve their personal goals and enhance their overall financial well-being.
 Our online total rewards portal allows employees to see the full range and value of the rewards that are offered by the company, including: